GERD: Geometric event response data generation: Introduction

 We contribute a simulator that generates event-based recordings of objects subject to carefully controlled transformations.
+Crucially, GERD provides the ground-truth transformation parameters at every timestep, giving full access to the affine transformation matrix $T$ for each shape throughout the recording (Figure \ref{fig:pipeline}).
+This enables quantitative evaluation of geometric properties that would be impossible to isolate in real-world recordings.
 The resulting data is well-suited to test the robustness and generalization of event-based computer vision models.
-We designed our simulator to strongly resemble data from an event-camera, but they should not be considered equivalent.
+We designed our simulator to strongly resemble data from an event-camera, but the two should not be considered equivalent.
 Instead, we focus on studying the spatio-temporal structure of event data streams under controlled conditions as a prerequisite for the processing of real-world data.
+Specifically, we restrict our scope to 2D temporal geometric transformations; optical effects such as lens distortion, motion blur, and other camera-specific artifacts are not modeled, nor do we consider 3D scene geometry.
+These simplifications are deliberate: they isolate the geometric structure of event streams from sensor-specific confounds, providing a clean testbed for studying transformation properties. \begin{figure}